c-minz/c-minz.github.io/_pages/about.md

 Most of my [repositories](/repositories/) contain source code developed for research projects on these topics.

 My research interests also include quantum gravity, for example, the approaches of causal set theory, causal dynamical triangulations, non-commutative geometry of spacetimes.

+## Causal sets and Hasse diagrams

+Alongside my doctoral studies, I developed the [LaTeX package "causets"](https://ctan.org/pkg/causets) to draw Hasse diagrams for causal sets and partially ordered sets, more generally.
+The drawing method is based on 2D-orders, using a permutation of integers as input.
+To find the best permutation to generate a diagram, I started to develop an online tool: [**PrOSET Editor**](proset-editor.html)